SeanKilleen/Presentations/README.md

 These are talks I'm looking to flesh out & put together.
 If any of these interes you, let me know!
 I'd love to have a reason to dive into any of them.

+* Operational Visibility through logging with Serilog & Seq:
+* (fr)Agile: How agile falls apart, and what you can do to hold it all together.
+* An introduction to Neo4j with .NET
+* Getting started with automated benchmarking
+* Modernizing your .NET Application

 ## Catalog of Past Presentations

 Most recent shown first.